Geometric Floquet theory

 Interestingly, our framework suggests a natural classification for distinctive families of periodic drives, Fig.~\ref{fig:introduction}e.
-According to the Floquet decomposition~\eqref{eq:Floquet_STA}, the extreme cases are: (i) \textit{equilibrium `drives'}, defined by $\A_\F(t){\equiv}0$, which implies $H(t){=}H$ is non-driven; (ii) \textit{pure-micromotion} drives obey $H(t){=}\A_\F(t)$; they have a vanishing Floquet Hamiltonian with dynamics entirely determined by the periodic micromotion $U(t,0){=}P(t)$.
-These are solutions to the Floquet problem that are periodic themselves with the same period as the drive.
-Examples in the literature include Floquet flat bands~\cite{banerjee2024exact} and Floquet topological insulators~\cite{Rudner2013_AnomalousFloquetEdgeState}.
-Pure-micromotion drives do not absorb energy from the drive, and hence cannot heat up; in a sense, this family of drives represents minimally nonequilibrium systems.
+According to the Floquet decomposition~\eqref{eq:Floquet_STA}, the extreme cases are: (i) \textit{equilibrium `drives'}, defined by $\A_\F(t){\equiv}0$, which implies $H(t){=}H$ is static; (ii) \textit{pure-micromotion} drives obey $H(t){=}\A_\F(t)$; they have a vanishing Floquet Hamiltonian with dynamics entirely determined by the periodic micromotion $U(t,0){=}P(t)$.
+These are instances of Floquet systems whose evolution is periodic itself with the same period as the drive.
+Examples from the literature are scarce and include Floquet flat bands~\cite{banerjee2024exact} and some anomalous Floquet topological insulators~\cite{Rudner2013_AnomalousFloquetEdgeState}.
+Pure-micromotion drives do not lead to energy obsorption, and hence cannot heat up; in a sense, this family of drives represents minimally nonequilibrium systems.
 According to the Kato decomposition~\eqref{eq:Kato_floquet}, we distinguish: (iii) \textit{flat drives} with $H(t){=}\HK(t)$ and $\A_\K(t){\equiv}0$: this implies that the Floquet eigenprojectors are constant in time, $\partial_t \left(\ketbra{\psi_n(t)}\right){=}0$, and hence only the Kato energies change in time.
-Flat drives admit a local Floquet Hamiltonian $\HF[0]{=}\Xi_K(T,0){=}T^{-1}\int_0^T H(t)\mathrm{d}t$ that has a unique ground state.
+Flat drives admit a local Floquet Hamiltonian $\HF[0]{=}\Havg(T,0){=}T^{-1}\int_0^T H(t)\mathrm{d}t$ that has an unambiguous ground state.
 Therefore, flat-driven systems are equilibrium-like: they do not heat up at any drive frequency.
 An example is the Wannier-Stark model on a closed chain~\cite{kolovsky2003floquet}.
-Last, (iv) \textit{pure-geometric drives} are defined by $H(t){=}\AK(t)$: the name derives from quasienergies consisting purely of the Berry phases.
-Since $\HK(t){\equiv}0$, the Kato spectrum vanishes identically, and one cannot sort the Floquet states; hence, pure-geometric drives do not possess a Floquet ground state; they are maximally nonequilibrium.
+Last, (iv) \textit{pure-geometric drives} are defined by $H(t){=}\AK(t)$: the name derives from the evolution consisting solely of the geometric phases.
+Since $\HK(t){\equiv}0$, the $\Eavg$-spectrum vanishes identically, and one cannot sort the Floquet states; hence, pure-geometric drives do not possess a Floquet ground state -- they are maximally nonequilibrium.
 These distinctive families of periodic drives overlap and are not exhaustive; they identify special `corners' in the space of periodic drives, Fig.~\ref{fig:introduction}e, which can help us construct minimal models to understand the general behavior of Floquet systems.